The best flexible pricing strategies for SaaS businesses

 Premium SaaS pricing examples

 The classic non-SaaS example is how Apple markets its products.
-Apple customers tend to be extremely loyal and willing to pay whopping prices for products that aren’t actually too superior.
-The brand name is the primary draw, but it’s nonetheless a big draw.
+Apple customers tend to be extremely loyal and willing to pay a premium price for products that aren’t significantly superior.
+The brand name is the primary draw, but it remains a significant draw nonetheless.

 CRM tool Salesforce uses a variant of the premium SaaS pricing strategy.
 It offers a high-dollar tier with a suite of marketing tools.
 This creates the image of only highly successful businesses being able to afford that tier – and thus become more successful.